TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 - View models are in a .ViewModels child namespace.

-- View names correspond to view model names, with \"Model\" removed.
+- View names correspond to view model names, with "Model" removed.

 When a view is instantiated, it's associated with its corresponding view model.
 For more information about how this occurs, see